 Skills & Abilities

-While Doc Savage may no longer be a very well known character he is considered one of the most influential characters created.
-The most famous character he ever influenced was Superman, he and Doc Savage share many similarities some of those include: Doc's real first name is Clark which is the first of the name of Superman's alter ego Clark Kent.
+While Doc Savage may no longer be a very well-known character he is considered one of the most influential characters created.
+The most famous character he ever influenced was Superman, he and Doc Savage share many similarities some of those include: Doc's real first name is Clark which is the first name of Superman's alter ego Clark Kent.
 Superman's famous epithet "The Man of Steel" was influenced by Doc Savage being "The Man of Bronze".
 Another famous superhero Doc would inspire would be Bob Kane's and Bill Finger's Batman.
-At first glance the two characters share nothing in common but in reality they have several similarities: Doc is a brilliant scientist like businessman who fights crime with the aid of many gadgets, another one is Doc Savage is his world's greatest detective much like batman is/was his world's greatest detective.
+At first glance, the two characters share nothing in common but in reality, they have several similarities: Doc is a brilliant scientist like businessman who fights crime with the aid of many gadgets, another one is Doc Savage is his world's greatest detective much like batman is/was his world's greatest detective.

 Doc is also known as a billionaire playboy much like how Bruce Wayne is described.
 He also has a similar set of morals that like Batman he won't take a life.

-Unlike most characters, Doc Savage has at one time or another over the years been published numerous companies including Marvel, DC, Millennium, and Dark Horse.
-As a result, he has no definitive, linear continuity and history to refer to..
+Unlike most characters, Doc Savage has at one time or another over the years been published by numerous companies including Marvel, DC, Millennium, and Dark Horse.
+As a result, he has no definitive, linear continuity and history to refer to.